 The Good And Bad

 Positive things about the Fly Creek UL1: The Fly Creek UL1 is incredibly lightweight, easily set up, durable, and very packable.
 I’m a big fan of the guy lines.
 Once you figure out how to set them up, they’re really efficient and offer a lot of additional space inside the tent and rainfly.
+If you’re looking for easy weight savings in your pack then the fly creek tent is a great option.
+The steeper walls of the polyester mesh canopy mean you can sit up too.

 And you’re responsible for half of the cost of shipping even if Big Agnes acknowledges that your issue is a manufacturing issue, which is pretty lame.